Enip-OIXth/Pinerig-Documentation/manual/feature_set/rig_types/limbs.rst

    the fingertip locked to a surface it touches, rather than a fully featured posing system.

    To improve performance, the switchable parent for the IK control contains only one option beside None.
-   Thus it is advised to add a 'held object' control using the :ref:`basic.pivot <https://docs.blender.org/manual/en/latest/addons/rigging/rigify/rig_types/basic.html#rigify-rigs-basic-pivot>` rig to act as the common parent for the fingers with a fully functional parent switch.
+   Thus it is advised to add a 'held object' control using the `basic.pivot <https://docs.blender.org/manual/en/latest/addons/rigging/rigify/rig_types/basic.html#rigify-rigs-basic-pivot>` rig to act as the common parent for the fingers with a fully functional parent switch.
 IK Local Location
    Specifies the value of the Local Location option for IK controls, which decides if the location